FilippoO2/Opensim-Kinematics-Analysis/README.md

 write_results.py - Writes the results to csv files that are stored in a specified folder.

 visualise_data.py - Can be used to visualise a plot for each point.
 Is able to plot position, velocity, acceleration or mechanical energy.

+**To run this code:**

+1. Setup your config file, ensuring that all required files are in the correct format.
+2. Run write_results.py